 We have developed new methods that combines the best of modern ML (end-to-end differentiable learning, flexible model) with desired statistical properties (rigorous false discovery control, sparsity, visualization).
 See for e.g. Nature Communications'19, Nature Communications'18, ICML'19a, ICML'19b, and AISTATS'19.

-ML for new biotechnologies (genome editing, single cells, etc.)
+ML for new biotechnologies (spatial biology, single cells, etc.)

 We use ML to make genome editing safer (Nature Biotech'19), to model spatial omics (Nature BME'20), to integrate single-cell multi-omics (PNAS'21), and to generate new drugs (Nature MI'19).
 We are excited about combining new ML with breakthroughs in genomic technologies to study human diseases (Nature Genetics'18).